Linda Calvey

-Linda Calvey (born Linda E P Welford, 8 April 1948) is an English author.
-Before becoming an author she was principally known for committing armed robberies and serving a life sentence for the murder of her lover Ronnie Cook.
+Linda Calvey (born Linda E P Welford, 8 April 1948) is an English convicted murderer and author.
+She was convicted of a number of armed robberies in the 1980s.
+In 1990 she murdered her lover Ronnie Cook and was sentenced to life imprisonment in November 1991, of which she served 18 years.
 She was known as the "Black Widow" because all of her lovers ended up either dead or in prison.
-Her novels are The Black Widow (2019), The Locksmith (2021) and The Game (2022).

 Early life

 Calvey worked as a receptionist at a paint factory while a teenager.

 Previous criminal career

 Calvey began her criminal career as a lookout after being invited by her cousin to a party for armed robber Mickey Calvey, who at the time was on temporary home leave towards the end of his eight-year prison term, where she fell in love with him.
 She married him at 22 years old, with him having to be brought to the wedding from his prison by armed guard.
 She later became a getaway driver and eventually wielded guns herself during robberies.
 She went on to make £1 million in robberies, saying in 2002: "I loved the buzz of picking up a shotgun, confronting men in armoured vans and forcing them to hand over vast sums of money."
 She later said she always thought that the money was "rightfully hers".
 She was known to keep guns under her doormat.

 Her first conviction in 1986 resulted in her being sentenced to seven years imprisonment, of which she served about three years, half her sentence.
 Most of her sentence was served at HM Prison Holloway.
 As part of a criminal gang she had helped in a series of post office robberies, in which staff and customers were sprayed with dangerous ammonia.
 The judge commented in his sentencing remarks:

 This is an amazingly horrifying case.
 It must be the worst case ever heard in front of a British court.
 These robberies were carefully planned and organised, they were skilfully, effectively and ruthlessly carried out.

 Calvey's brother Anthony Welford had allowed his house to be used as a base by the gang and was himself jailed for nine years for conspiracy to rob the post offices.